Nine-month-olds are in the thick of their babyhood. Their personality is exploding, and they want to move, communicate, eat, and play!

-As with all Montessori work, if they abuse the materials by throwing them on the floor or repeatedly banging, you can put it away and try again later.
-The journey towards independence in eating will not happen overnight, but opportunities from a young age will help them with this process.
+As with all Montessori toy including the best toys for 9 month old babies, if they abuse the materials by throwing them on the floor or repeatedly banging, you can put it away and try again later.
+The journey towards independence in their play and eating will not happen overnight, but opportunities from a young age will help them with this process.

 Celebrate Earth Day Toddler Celebrate Earth Day Toddler Celebrate Earth Day Toddler Celebrate Earth Day Toddler Celebrate Earth Day Toddler Celebrate Earth Day Toddler Celebrate Earth Day Toddler Celebrate Earth Day Toddler Celebrate Earth Day Toddler Celebrate Earth Day Toddler Celebrate Earth Day Toddler Celebrate Earth Day Toddler Celebrate Earth Day Toddler Celebrate Earth Day Toddler Celebrate Earth Day Toddler Celebrate Earth Day Toddler Celebrate Earth Day Toddler Celebrate Earth Day Toddler Celebrate Earth Day Toddler Celebrate Earth Day Toddler Celebrate Earth Day Toddler Celebrate Earth Day Toddler Celebrate Earth Day Toddler Celebrate Earth Day Toddler Celebrate Earth Day Toddler Celebrate Earth Day Toddler Celebrate Earth Day Toddler Celebrate Earth Day Toddler